Intro

 And here is the code with all of the shapeless boilerplate added in.

-, we throw an exception if we reach it.
+shouldn’t ever have a CNil, we throw an exception if we reach it.

-Having done that, we can now write a Rectangle
+Having done that, we can now write a Rectangle:

-And a Group
+And a Group:

 We are pretty much done here.
-You’ll notice that play-json-derived-codecs
+You’ll notice that play-json-derived-codecs is

 a little more complicated.
 Mostly, this is because it allows you to

-s which control naming of case class fields, and a
+specify NameAdapters which control naming of case class fields, and a

 is manifested in the JSON.